prettier/prettier/docs/api.md

 The promise will be rejected if there was an error parsing the configuration file.

-If `filePath` is not provided, the path of the configuration file in the current directory will be returned.
+If `filePath` is provided, the path of the configuration file in the project where `filePath` exists will be returned, otherwise the path of the configuration file in the current project will be returned.

 ```js
 prettier.resolveConfigFile().then(filePath => {